Value Selling: How To Sell Value Over Price In Your Store

 How to Separate Value From Price

-Successful sales professionals use stories to separate value from price with their customers.
+Successful retailers use stories to separate value from price with their customers.
 They know details make stories stick.
-Because customers see in pictures, they create compelling ones.
+Because customers see in pictures, these retailers create compelling ones.

 Begin by coming up with key benefits of your more expensive products.
 Let’s say you carry a luxury fabric embedded with a chemical that doesn't sun-fade.
-You could just say that, but that won't help you get the sale or profit margins.
+You could just say that to a prospective buyer, but that won't help you get the sale or profit margin.

 Use these 4 tips to use stories to separate value from price:

 1. Keep it brief.
-Your story should be less than one minute.
+Your narrative should be less than one minute.